Welcome from our Neurology Residency Program Director

 Clinical and research activity

-Residents may work one-on-one with specialists in fields such as stroke, epilepsy, movement disorders, neuromuscular, neuro-intensive care, multiple sclerosis, cognitive-behavioral neurology, sleep neurology, neuro-oncology, pediatric neurology, and headache.
+Residents may work one-on-one with specialists in fields such as stroke, epilepsy, movement disorders, neuromuscular, neuro-intensive care, multiple sclerosis, cognitive-behavioral neurology, sleep neurology, pediatric neurology, and headache.

-Alongside this extensive clinical activity, our research work is robust with several federally funded research grants and sponsor-funded clinical trials or registries.
+Alongside this clinical activity, our research work is robust with several federally funded research grants and sponsor-funded clinical trials or registries.
 Our program has produced a great number of peer-reviewed publications, meeting abstracts, and various other publications.

 Training

-We have used our robust departmental activity to grow our neurology residency, adding new didactics, better workflow patterns, and new assessment and feedback systems.
+We have used our departmental clinical activity to grow our neurology residency, adding new didactics, better workflow patterns, and new assessment and feedback systems.
 We balance residency training so that graduating residents can learn almost any area of clinical neurology.

 And we regularly revisit our curriculum of rotations, didactic sessions, conferences, and research opportunities, and we look for opportunities to address resident requests and needs.
 Learn more about our curriculum innovations.